SulemanBhatti912/QA_Engineer_Challenge_Suleman/README.md

-# 🌐 Full Stack Automation – UI + API
+# 🌐 Full Stack Automation – UI + API + CI pipeline

 This project demonstrates automation testing on a sample **React frontend** and **Node.js backend** using Cypress (UI) and Postman/Newman (API).
 It includes a full CI setup via GitHub Actions.